-Because of many things, Franklin Square is a great place for families with children to consider.
-First of all, many other families with children live here, making Franklin Square a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Franklin Square has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Franklin Square is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Franklin Square’s overall crime rate is lower than average for the country.

-Franklin Square is a very ethnically-diverse town.
+Franklin Square is an extremely ethnically-diverse town.
 The people who call Franklin Square home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin Square residents report their race to be White, followed by Asian.
 Franklin Square also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.18% of the town’s residents.
+People of Hispanic or Latino origin account for 16.52% of the town’s residents.
 Important ancestries of people in Franklin Square include Irish, German, Polish, and Greek.

 The most common language spoken in Franklin Square is English.
 Other important languages spoken here include Spanish and Italian.